Entertainment News Roundup: The Iron Throne up for grabs again in 'Game of Thrones' prequel series; Director Lars von Trier diagnosed with Parkinson's disease and more | Entertainment

 Entertainment News Roundup: The Iron Throne up for grabs again in 'Game of Thrones' prequel series; Director Lars von Trier diagnosed with Parkinson's disease and more

-Variety chief film critic Peter Debruge was mixed on "Bullet Train," writing that "neither the characters nor the film they inhabit are particularly deep."
+Dozier died at his home on Monday, they said in a statement.
 In Australia, tributes pour out for pop star Newton-John Australians expressed shock and sadness on Tuesday as they woke up to the news that 1970s and '80s pop icon Olivia Newton-John, star of the hit movie musical "Grease", had died at age 73 at her home in Southern California.

 Following is a summary of current entertainment news briefs.